 Do you know the best iPhone case that’s hand-crafted for you?

 Note: When your anchor text links directly to a page with an exact destination URL, it can create good SEO.
 When it becomes too much, however, your site can be penalized for over-optimization.

-iv) Unnatural links – The funny thing about unnatural links is that they don’t look good to anyone – not to your readers and not to Google either.
+iv) Unnatural links – The funny thing about unnatural links is that they don’t look good to anyone – not to your readers and not to Google.
 These links may appear on sites that are totally off-topic.
 Cardstore lost their ranking through unnatural links that appeared in article directories.

 Yes, such links worked in the past and larger sites were the best players of that game.
-Google Penguin destroyed the playing field for those big sites, which then lost all the benefits from their hard work.
+Google Penguin destroyed the playing field for those big sites, which then lost all of the benefits of their hard work.
 The moral of the story: Your links should be natural.

-I don’t recommend link buying, but if you must do it, make sure the referring site is relevant and authoritative, and that the links are natural.
+I don’t recommend link buying.
+But, if you must do it, make sure that the referring site is relevant and authoritative and that the links are natural.
 Here’s a better explanation from Search Engine Land: